 As much as we enjoy a bit of conference call humor, like this Tripp and Tyler video, having these problems while the meeting’s underway is another story.

 Part way into your meeting, your video freezes.
 Your audio is faint, echoes, or drops off entirely.
 People in the meeting room talk over those who are remote, and vice versa.
 Screen sharing stops working when there’s a switch in presenters.
 The list goes on.
+Some tips to combat these issues below:

 - Invest in a meeting room scheduling system that allows people to report issues to IT with technology directly on the room display.